 The instantiation phase shows improvement as it identifies employee and customer knowledge repositories and is typically followed by a unified search strategy.

 Knowledge maintenance is automated, analytics identify content gaps and your top and least used content are tracked in the value realization phase.
-You can gauge the relevancy of your content and spot concept-based trends.
+You can gauge the relevancy of your content and spot concept-based trends in your types of knowledge.
+These lessons learned are critical to the future of your support organization, as well as organizational learning.

 The strategic phase takes infrastructure into account to further enable knowledge consumption, including search paradigms (chat bots) and formats (video, mobile).
-At full maturity, long-term funding is committed for regular KM infrastructure improvements.
+At full maturity, long-term funding is committed for regular KM infrastructure improvements to your knowledge management system, along with strategic content management.

 Where does your company fall within the four phases of knowledge management maturity?
-To identify where you stand, and how to improve, download the latest TSIA report!
+To identify where you stand in the KM maturity model, and how to improve the management of your collective knowledge, download the latest TSIA report!